DominoMarama/p8wav/README.md

 	end

 Note: init_pcm() is only required if you are using compression.
 If you only use uncompressed samples it will be omitted from the lua script to save tokens.

+## License

+Due to the use of a GPL3 library, this repository is licensed under GPL3.
+However any generated lua code from the compiled program is licensed CC0.
+Feel free to use the output in your own Pico 8 cartridges under whatever license your own code or audio uses.
+A mention would be nice, but is not required.